-You can send files directly:
+You can send files directly using a full path:

 FUNCTION SendLogo Response.TransmitFile("c:\sites\MySite\Images\sailbig.jpg","image/jpeg") RETURN